-- /develop/libraries contains libdll.a, the Be run-time support library.
-It also contains: - libfl.a, the GNU flex library. flex is a lexical analyzer. - librx.a, the GNU regular-expression parsing library. - libtermcap.a, the GNU terminal-handling library. - ralloc.a, a malloc debugging library. - scalls.o, a system-call library for graphics drivers, which will not be necessary after DR8. - libmoto.o, an optimized PowerPC library from Motorola, which is described in /documentation/libmoto. - /develop/plugins contains an add-on used by the BeIDE editor. - /develop/tools contains the compiler, linker, and disassembler: mwcc, mwld, and mwdis.
+- scalls.o, a system-call library for graphics drivers (this library won't be necessary in future versions of the BeOS). - libmoto.o, an optimized PowerPC library from Motorola, which is described in /documentation/libmoto. - /develop/plugins contains an add-on used by the BeIDE editor. - /develop/tools contains the compiler, linker, and disassembler: mwcc, mwld, and mwdis.
 Other development tools are found elsewhere on the disk.
-For example, make is in /bin. - /develop/projects contains folders of sample applications, including HelloWorld, BeBounce, an S3 display adapter driver (complete with a ReadMe and lavishly commented sources), a skeleton driver project, and the sources for the MakeArchive Browser add-on.
+For example, make is in /bin. - /develop/projects contains folders of sample applications, including HelloWorld, BeBounce, an S3 display adapter driver (complete with a ReadMe file and lavishly commented sources), a skeleton driver project, and the sources for the MakeArchive Browser add-on.
 Each folder contains sources, a makefile, and a BeIDE project file.